Now we are looking on the crossword clue: Total.

 We hope you did!.
 If you are still unsure with some definitions, don’t hesitate to search them here with our crossword puzzle solver.

-Possible Answers: SUM, ADD.
+Possible Answers: UTTER, ADD UP TO, SUM, ADD.

-Last seen on the crossword puzzle: –NY Times Crossword 30 Jun 24, Sunday
+–NY Times Crossword 30 Jun 24, Sunday

 Random information on “Attention deficit hyperactivity disorder predominantly inattentive”: